 - National Healthcareer Association: Certified Clinical Medical Assistant

 - The American Society of Podiatric Medical Assistants: Podiatric Medical Assistant, Certified

 - The Joint Commission on Allied Health Personnel In Ophthalmology: Certified Ophthalmic Assistant

 Step 3.
 Discover Employment Opportunities in Nebraska

-Once you’ve earned the education and national certification that make you a highly qualified candidate, your job search can begin in earnest.
+Once you’ve completed your education, you can start considering your next move.
 Nebraska’s largest healthcare systems and medical groups are often the best places to go if you’re looking for excellent opportunities in medical assisting: